 Do not stop taking your medicine or change your dosage without first checking with your doctor.

 Swallow the tablet whole with water.
 It does not matter if you take it before or after food.

 When to take it

 On the blister, each tablet is marked with the day of the week on which it is to be taken.

 Take one tablet daily in the order directed on the blister, at about the same time every day.
 This will help you remember when to take it.
-It does not matter if you take this medicine before or after food.

 How to start this medicine

 Start with a tablet from the red zone marked with that day of week.